ModiaSim/Modia3D.jl/README.md

 ### Goals for Modia3D

-Before releasing version 1.0, Modia3D shall be easily combinable with Modia, for example to define a controlled electrical motor with Modia, and add 3D behavior/visualization with Modia3D.
-By this approach the best of both worlds can be combined: Special 3D algorithms (Modia3D) + power/flexibility of equation based modeling (Modia).
+Before releasing version 1.0, Modia3D should be combined with equation-based modeling, using Modia3D assemblies as components within one high level programming environment (for example a joint of a Modia3D system is driven by a Modia model of an electrical motor and gearbox).
+Therefore use the best of both worlds: special 3D algorithms (Modia3D) and the power/flexibility of equation based modeling (Modia).

 ## Installation